Sonia A. Baxendale Chair

 Ms. Rogers further contributes her leadership skills to: Covenant House and its recent campaign “Just Like a Girl You Know” to combat sex trafficking; the Butterfly Ball in support of Boost Child & Youth Advocacy Centre; and Haute Affair in support of The Dotsa Bitove Wellness Academy and The Darling Home for Kids.
 Since 2006, Suzanne has been an active, dedicated committee member with SickKids Foundation Scrubs in the City event in support of The Hospital for Sick Children.
 She also served as the Honorary Chair of the Governor General Performing Arts Awards from 2015-2017.

 Ms. Rogers and her husband Edward have three children; Chloé, Edward and Jack.
 They reside in Toronto.

 Clare Sellers joined the Board of Directors of SickKids Foundation in June 2016.

-Ms. Sellers most recently served as a Trustee of Over the Wall, an organization that runs residential camps for children in the United Kingdom affected by serious and life-threatening illnesses.
-Professionally she has served as Director & Chief Operating Officer at ABN AMRO Rothschild in London and as Vice-President, Corporate Finance, at Midland Walwyn Capital.
+Previous professional roles include working as the Managing Director for Investment 2020, the Director & Chief Operating Officer at ABN AMRO Rothschild in London, UK and as Vice-President, Corporate Finance, at Midland Walwyn Capital in Toronto.
 She also served for 8 years as a Trustee with the University of Western Ontario United Kingdom Foundation.

-Irit Shay Board Member
+Sachin Shah Board Member

-Walied Soliman Board Member
+Walied Soliman Vice Chair